-Under current City regulations, all storm water, including run-off from the EVA road, is required to be retained and managed onwandering onto golf course-and to prevent children from chasing golf balls. site or directed to appropriate storm water drainage systems.
+Under current City regulations, all storm water, including run-off from the EVA road, is required to be retained and managed onsite or directed to appropriate storm water drainage systems.
 This project is required to comply with all local regulations.
 An existing flooding issue on another property may not be resolved by this project's proposed storm water management.